YunnnnShang/Research-Project/Experimental Roadmap.md

   - [x] Established a complete data pipeline from data acquisition on the Raspberry Pi (rosbag) to processing and analysis on a host PC.

 ### Phase 1: Baseline Performance Evaluation & Model Selection
-**Status:** ▶️ In Progress
+**Status:** ✅ Completed

-**Description:** Before investigating performance degradation, it is crucial to establish a precise performance baseline under ideal conditions.
-This phase addresses the resource usage and performance benchmarking.
+**Description:** Before investigating performance degradation, it is critical to establish accurate performance benchmarks under ideal conditions.
+This phase focuses on resource usage and performance benchmarking.
+The core goal is to find out which model size can run stably and efficiently in this restricted environment.

 **Checklist:**
   - [ ] Resource and Performance Benchmarking (on Raspberry Pi 5):\